-Ann Parr’s (MD, PhD) lab at the University of Minnesota focuses on doing spinal cord injury translational research (from “bench to bedside”).
+The Parr lab at the University of Minnesota, under the leadership of Ann Parr, MD, PhD (pictured at right with lab team members), focuses on doing spinal cord injury translational research (from “bench to bedside”).
 One of the more cutting-edge projects the lab team is working on involves cell transplantation therapy.
 The team transplants autologous skin or blood cells (autologous meaning coming from a person…from “yourself”) that have been transformed into OPCs (Oligodendrocyte Progenitor Cells).
 These cells are implanted in an injured spine to help begin repairing damaged nerve cells.
 “Our major goal is to bring this to clinical trial for acute spinal cord injury,” Parr noted.

 Manipulating Genes to Transform Cells